 Continue reading “Digital Film: Understanding Codecs”

-I’ve been using Adobe Premiere since I first started editing nearly ten years ago, and while it’s been gaining momentum as a professional editor, I’d always been curious about Blackmagic’s DaVinci Resolve.
+I’ve been using Adobe Premiere since I first started editing (nearly ten years ago), but I’ve been curious about Blackmagic’s DaVinci Resolve.
 With version 14 hot off the presses, I thought I’d dive in, give it a spin and see if it could replace Premiere as my go-to NLE.
 After 12 hours (straight), here are my thoughts:

 Your ability to edit depends more on your familiarity with the NLE than the software itself, and as it’s a pretty standardized process, you won’t find major differences between programs.
 With both Premiere & Resolve, I was able to cut together a multicam within an hour or so of messing around; no need to open up a manual.
 But if you go beyond basic edits, Premiere shows its pedigree; its tools are more refined and offer more options for power users.

-Continue reading “Editing Video: Resolve 14 vs. Premiere Pro CC”
+Continue reading “Gear Talk: Resolve 14 vs. Premiere Pro CC”

 Note: the following post makes use of Klanghelm VUMT and TDR Limiter 6.
 To get the most out of these posts, head over to their sites and support some awesome developers!